learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 - You can now sort the results of a user search.
 The results also now include the last program for which a user has a profile (has registered).
 - The teacher major and affiliation fields are now included as options in the arbitrary user list module.
 - Phase zero is no longer included in the student registration checkboxes interface.
 More details are now included on the lottery confirmation page.
-- Histograms for numerical questions in the built-in surveys now show the entire possible range of answers
 - The teacher availability search bar now only searches teachers (for the autocomplete).
 The rapid check-in and formstack medical/liability student search bars now only search students (for the autocomplete).
 - Added a new page where admins can check the status of comm panel emails (``/manage/emails/``).
 - Moved the grade change request link in the profile form to just under the grade field.